10dollars/tendollars.github.io.raw/_posts/2014-04-12-greg-leppert.md

 I think presence is powerful.
 Content that is largely static, that was previously constructed, suddenly becomes living, even though it's not the author who is breathing life into it.
 In that regard, the web is much like architecture --- its pages are simply buildings that ask us to inhabit them.
 But much of the web wasn't constructed with that in mind, so we've been building tools to layer it on top.

-That's all a fancy way of saying its nice not to be alone when you're experiencing new things, however mundane they might be.
+That's all a fancy way of saying it's nice not to be alone when you're experiencing new things, however mundane they might be.

 #### What's the coolest use of Reading you've seen from someone?
 Have you seen any surprising workflows?